Can I Avoid a Medicaid Lien on My Mother’s House?

 Your situation presents three different issues: Medicaid’s right to reimbursement, an undue hardship exemption, and the caretaker child exemption.
 I’ll discuss each in turn:

 Medicaid’s Right of Reimbursement

 Medicaid has two ways of recovering the money it has spent on a beneficiary’s medical care: a lien on the individual’s home or estate recovery.
 The first is an attachment on property and the second is a right against the decedent’s estate, typically her home.
-In your case, the issue if the lien.
-Typically the lien is only paid off when property is sold.
-In addition, at least some states have interpreted the lien law only to apply to sales during the beneficiary’s life with the right to the lien disappearing at death.
+In your case, this pertains to the issue of the lien.
+Typically, the lien is only paid off when property is sold.
+In addition, at least some states have interpreted the lien law only to apply to sales during the beneficiary’s life, with the right to the lien disappearing at death.
 In Massachusetts, where I practice, we generally notify our state agency at a beneficiary’s death and ask to have the lien removed when there’s no probate.
 (This approach doesn’t work if the house passes through probate because of Medicaid’s estate recovery rights.)

 Undue Hardship Exemption

 States are required to permit those inheriting houses subject to estate recovery to apply for an undue hardship exemption.
 The rules are often very strict.
 And I’m not sure that they apply to a release of lien as opposed to estate recovery.